hatmahat/HackerRank-DS/README.md

-# Given an array,A, of N integers, print each element in reverse order as a single line of space-separated integers.
+Given an array, A, of N integers, print each element in reverse order as a single line of space-separated integers.